The Bachelor and the Bobby-Soxer: Plot

 Margaret and Susan Turner are sisters who live together.
-Susan is an intelligent 17-year-old high-school student with a habit of forming short-lived enthusiasms after hearing the regular guest lectures at school.
+Susan is an intelligent 17-year-old high school student with a habit of forming short-lived enthusiasms after hearing the regular guest lectures at school.
 Margaret, who is a judge, is Susan's guardian.
 Richard Nugent, a handsome and sophisticated artist, is a defendant in Margaret's courtroom, charged by assistant district attorney Tommy Chamberlain with starting a nightclub brawl.
-Margaret releases him with a warning when it becomes clear that the fight was started by two women fighting over him.
+Margaret releases him with a warning when it becomes clear that the fight was started by two women, Agnes Prescott and Florence, fighting over him.

 Richard proceeds to Susan's school, where he is the guest lecturer for the day.
 Listening to his speech, Susan becomes infatuated with him.
-After the talk, she finds a reason to spend time with him and suggests that she model for him.
-That evening, she wears a sophisticated dress and sneaks away from home and into his apartment while he is out.
+After the talk, she insists on interviewing him for the school paper and suggests that she model for one of his paintings.
+That evening, she dons a sophisticated outfit and sneaks away from home and into his apartment while he is out.

-Soon after Richard returns and discovers Susan in his apartment, Tommy and Margaret arrive frantically beating on the door.
+Soon after Richard returns and discovers Susan in his apartment, Margaret and Tommy arrive frantically knocking on the door.
 Richard assaults Tommy and is held in jail until Matt Beemish, the court psychiatrist and also Margaret and Susan's uncle, intervenes and explains the situation.
-He recommends allowing Susan to date the 35-year-old Richard until the infatuation dissipates, and Tommy promises to drop the assault charge if Richard complies.
+He recommends allowing Susan to date the 35-year-old Richard until the infatuation dissipates and Tommy promises to drop the assault charge if Richard complies.

-At a high-school basketball game, Richard tries unsuccessfully to boost Susan's image of her ex-boyfriend Jerry White.
-At a school picnic, Susan persuades Richard to enter a series of novelty races, but he loses repeatedly to Tommy.
+At a high school basketball game, Richard unsuccessfully tries to boost Susan's image of her ex-boyfriend Jerry White.
+At a neighborhood picnic, Susan persuades Richard to enter a series of novelty races but he loses repeatedly to Tommy.
 In the main event, an obstacle course, Susan asks Jerry to help Richard win.
-Because he still loves her, Jerry complies, getting his friends to obstruct the other competitors and colliding with Tommy so that Richard wins the event.
+Because he still loves her, Jerry complies, bribing his friends to sabotage the other competitors and colliding with Tommy so that Richard wins the event.

-Richard and Margaret are attracted to each other, but Tommy considers Richard a habitual troublemaker and wants Margaret for himself.
+Richard and Margaret are attracted to each other but Tommy considers Richard a habitual troublemaker and wants Margaret for himself.
 Hoping that Richard will stop seeing Margaret if he no longer must date Susan, Tommy announces that he is dropping the charge.
-When Richard and Margaret get away and visit a nightclub, they are continuously interrupted.
+When Margaret invites Richard out to a nightclub, they are continuously interrupted.
 Susan dramatically accuses Margaret of stealing her boyfriend.
-Uncle Matt takes Susan in hand and makes her realize that she is only infatuated with Richard and he is too old for her so she returns to Jerry, who is being drafted into uniform.
+Uncle Matt takes Susan in hand and makes her realize that she is only infatuated with Richard and he is too old for her, so she returns to Jerry, who is being drafted into uniform.

-Matt learns that Richard is planning a trip away so he convinces Margaret she also needs a break and books her on the same flight.
-Hearing that Tommy is coming to arrest Richard on exaggerated charges, Matt stalls Tommy by telling police at the airport that Tommy is a mental patient with delusions of being an assistant district attorney.
+Matt learns that Richard is planning a trip away, so he convinces Margaret she also needs a break and books her on the same flight.
+Hearing that Tommy is coming to arrest Richard on exaggerated charges, Matt stalls Tommy by telling the police at the airport that Tommy is a mental patient with delusions of being an assistant district attorney.
 Richard and Margaret are happily surprised to meet each other as they approach the plane to board and head off together.